JennEYoon/learn-mldl/dlai/tasks.md

 #### Move to a separate repo - no keep here w.
 CS231n

+### Task 9/7/2019 Saturday

-### Deep Learning Meetup will be using Coursera Class from now on 9/7/2019
+**Deep Learning Meetup will be using Coursera Class from now on.**
  * Try Numpy notebook before Sept 2019 Meetup
  * Try saving data and library in CoLab again
  * Test Cats Logistic Regression notebooks before Meetup

+**For Myself**
+ * Read Papers\Artistic Style Transfer paper -- finish my blog post.
+ * Tensorflow Hello World and Tensorflow Tutorial notebooks -- Do.